clasqm/Rondel/README.md

 by Michel Clasquin-Johnson

-Rondel is a Markdown-capable Text Editor with built-in ability to generate HTML files from Markdown files.
+Rondel is a Markdown-capable Text Editor with built-in ability to generate HTML and PDF  files from Markdown files.

 ![Rondel](rondel.png)